 Providing children with well-balanced meals and healthy snacks won’t solve all your pandemic problems.
 Baking homemade bread in your house, however, is one small thing you can do.
 What it does?
 Fills the senses and the whole house with a sensational aroma.
 Satisfies hangry feelings.

 Naturally, kids are going to dig in the pantry, fridge, and freezer for their own comfort foods.
 While you aren’t looking, they will sneek sweets, chips, and sodas if you keep those things on hand.
 What kid-friendly foods do you feed your kids when they are hangry?

 Flexibility has allowed me to help my little granddaughters with online school during the pandemic.
 It brought back memories.
 Years ago I homeschooled their mom, and her go-to comfort food was cereal.
 We were fortunate to have flexibility in our homeschool.
 My husband’s line of work required full-time travel annually.
 So we lived in a 40-foot two-bedroom RV and traveled the U.S. Great for learning geography – and experiencing a variety of foods.
 As long as there was a Taco Bell wherever we went, my daughter was happy.

 Now in 2020, there is a greater need than ever before for flexibility in homeschooling children.
 Whether your children are back at normal school (not sure how normal it can be at this point) or at home doing school online, they need a variety of nutritious foods.

-Homemade Bread, Meals, and Snacks to Feed Kids During Distance Learning
+Homemade Bread, Meals, and Snacks – Feeding Kids During Distance Learning

 Stock your kitchen with bread pans so that you can bake your kids homemade bread because home-baked bread is the best kind and is great as meals or snacks.